The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Introduction and statement of the problem

 In the former condition in \eqref{eq_06} we take account of a boundary controller $\bm{u}\left(t\right)$ corresponding to the bending moment of the tube at $s=1$.
-The latter condition in \eqref{eq_06} assumes that the tube undergoes ``nonfollowing'' tension, which means that the tensile forces act always in a fixed direction along the axis of the tube and do not rotate with its end.
-This is a particularly interesting case because when there is no flow, $\eta=0$, the uncontrolled system is the same as in \textit{Beck's Problem} (see \cite[Chapter 2]{Bolotin1963}) under the action of a purely tangential force, corresponding to an energy-conservative system; so we are led to suspect here that by demanding that the controls $\bm{u}$ be of the negative velocity feedback variety (i.e.\ boundary damping) it should be possible, in the case $\eta>0$, to control and thereby to stabilise the vibration of the tube, meaning that, for any initial conditions, all the vibrational energy dissipates.
+The latter condition in \eqref{eq_06} assumes that the tube undergoes tension which acts always in a fixed direction along the axis of the tube and does not rotate with its end.
+This is a particularly interesting case because when there is no flow in the tube, the uncontrolled system is the same as in \textit{Beck's Problem} (the mixed derivative, or gyroscopic, term vanishes in \eqref{eq_01xabvf}, upon taking $\eta=0$, see \cite{Beck1952,Bolotin1963,Ziegler1977}) but under the action of a ``nonfollowing'' axial force, corresponding to an energy-conservative system.
+So we are led to suspect here that by demanding that the controls $\bm{u}$ be of the negative velocity feedback variety, i.e.\ boundary damping, it should be possible, in the case $\eta>0$ such that $\gamma> \eta^2$, to control and thereby to stabilise the vibration of the tube, meaning that, for any initial conditions, the total vibrational energy dissipates in time.

 Let us see what we can develop along these lines.
 We begin by assuming for the moment that there exists a (classical) solution $\bm{w}\left(s,t\right)$ of \eqref{eq_01xabvf}--\eqref{eq_06}.
-If at a given time $t$ the vibrational energy of the tube system is given by
+If at a given time $t$ the total energy of the tube system is given by

 then by differentiating \eqref{eqaas345} with respect to $t$, followed by some integration by parts and use of \eqref{eq_01xabvf} and \eqref{eq_02b}, \eqref{eq_06}, we find that the time rate of change of the energy is